Did Your App Fail? Here Are 6 Possible Reasons

 Let me tell you why having too many features make users uninstall the app.
 Three reasons.

-- Users are looking for a fast and hassle free solution.
-With too many features, you are moving away from the from the goal of solving the issue.
+- Users are looking for a fast and hassle-free solution.
+With too many features, you are moving away from the goal of solving the issue.

 - Feature overload might slow down some phones.
 This will lead to uninstallation.

 However, if not tested properly the app could be so buggy that crashes are inevitable.
 Users are very likely to delete your app if it crashes or hangs.
-Most negative user reports in Google Play Store related to crashes.
+Most negative user reports in the Google Play Store related to crashes.
 And each poor review is like a nail to the coffin of your app.
 Once deleted, a user will not reinstall it.
 To ensure that this never happens, follow the best UX design guidelines to build a bug-free app.

 Beta testing is strongly suggested in this case.
 Beta testing helps developers to tackle different objectives of the product so that it can be improvised further.
 Quality is one of the primary goals and objectives of beta testing.

-Make sure that your app goes through these 7 beta testing stages prior to final launch.
+Make sure that your app goes through these 7 beta testing stages prior to the final launch.

 - Quality check — Beta testing to evaluate the overall user experience and ensure that the app meets the overall functionality.